Opinion: IIHF gets Belarus decision right, perhaps a bit late | DW | 18.01.2021

 The IIHF has stripped Belarus of the 2021 World Championship.
-This was the only right decision, but it's hard to escape the impression that they were left with no other choice, writes DW Sports' Chuck Penfold.
+This was the only right decision, but it's hard to escape the impression that financial concerns were the driving factor, writes DW Sports' Chuck Penfold.

 The past couple of months couldn't have been a lot of fun for Rene Fasel.
 The president of the International Ice Hockey Federation (IIHF) was under fire for weeks over plans for Belarus – often referred to as Europe's last dictatorship – to cohost this year's Ice Hockey World Championship.